snigdhakakkar/Image_Classification_Using_DeepLearning/README.md

-**# Image_Classification_Using_DeepLearning**
+**Image_Classification_Using_DeepLearning**<br />
-Image classification Model Using Vgg19 (Transfer Learning) and implementing it on Flask web framework
+Image classification Model Using Vgg19 (Transfer Learning) and implementing it on Flask web framework<br />

-**### Steps followed:**
+**Steps followed:**<br />
-  Created a Vgg19 Model for classifying Imagenet Images Created a Flask App to upload the image
+  Created a Vgg19 Model for classifying Imagenet Images<br />
+  Created a Flask App to upload the image<br />
-  Predicted From the Flask App with the images that we uploaded
+  Predicted From the Flask App with the images that we uploaded<br />

+**Tools & Libraries Used:**<br />
+ 1. Pandas, Numpy, TensorFlow, Keras libraries from Python
+ 2. preprocess_input, decode_predictions from keras.applications.imagenet_utils
+ 3. Flask web framework
+ 4. ImageNet data
+ 5. HTML
+ 6. CSS
+ 7. Javascript